-What Could Heber's Historic Core Become?
-Over time, the historic core could become a consistently beautiful neighborhood.
+What Could Heber's Central Neighborhoods Become?

+Over time, the historic core could become a consistently beautiful area.
 Imagine tree-lined streets, upgraded homes, new architecturally pleasing housing, and a wonderful place to walk and bike, with connections to the entire City.
-The historic core could be the most desirable neighborhood in Heber, offering a range of
+Heber's Central Neighborhoods and Neighborhood Mixed Use Corridor could be the most desirable neighborhoods in Heber, offering a range of housing types, convenience and historic character.